So you just bought your first (expensive) travel camera and, if you’re like most photographers, you’re probably worried sick about breaking it.

 Should you get caught in a sticky situation, you wouldn’t want to put your valuable camera gear at risk.
 So hopefully you’ve looked through this list of camera backpacks and found the one for you!

 You wouldn’t travel to a foreign country without the proper insurance, right?
 Then why would put your camera kit at risk without the appropriate protection?!
 Pick out the best travel camera bag for your style of shooting and invest in protection that suits your needs.

 Each photographer will find merit in each bag.
 Those who use smaller kits may find a messenger bag, like the Think Tank Retrospective 30, more suitable.

-Conversely, wilderness backpackers may not want to invest in a full-fledged camera backpack so best bet is they end up buying an insert, like the Tenba BYOB 13.
+Conversely, wilderness backpackers or digital nomads may not want to invest in a full-fledged camera backpack so the best bet is they end up buying an insert, like the Tenba BYOB 13.
 There really is a travel camera bag for everyone out there.

 Figure out your needs and choose a bag accordingly.

 With this guide, you have the beginnings of understanding what is best for your gear.
 There are so many camera bags, so study it well and then waste no time in finding the best camera bag for your travel needs!
 You’ll be glad that you took camera bags seriously.